Searchbreed

 Feeding a German Shepherd

 High-drive working breed.
-Need ~1,700-2,200 kcal/day for active adults.
+Calorie needs vary sharply with size, sex, and workload, so feed to body-condition score.
 Known for sensitive stomachs and EPI — digestibility matters.

 Key nutrients